jimdavis1/Viral_Annotation/README.md

 `Transcript-Editing` This directory contains fasta files of hand-curated transcripts (post editing).<br><br>

-`Viral-Alignments`  This directory is not used by any program, but it contains the alignments that correspond to each PSSM.<br><br>
+`PSSM-Alignments`  This directory is not used by any program, but it contains the alignments that correspond to each PSSM.<br><br>

 `Other-Scripts` is a directory other non-essential but useful scipts and files related to the development and management of these tools.
 It currently contains a program called, `list_annos_from_pssms.pl` which will dump the annotation for each feature.<br><br>